marczz/mzlinux_pages/markup/markdown_cheatsheet.md

 Quote break.

-> This is a very long line that will still be quoted properly when it wraps.
-Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
-Oh, you can *put* **Markdown** into a blockquote.
+> You can *put* **Markdown** into a [blockquote](#blockquote).
+This very long line, that we fill with extra content  to make sure this is long enough to actually wrap for everyone will still be quoted properly when it wraps.
 ```
 <div class="example">